 I was a sophomore, interested in psychology.
 I hoped to intern at a Christian camp.
 I was told I had to be Christian to avail the opportunity.
 Fine, I looked elsewhere.
 But every counseling institution turned out to be affiliated with a church.
 They got me.
 I had gone to college in the Bible Belt.

 Post-graduation, I noticed that some non-profits had Christianity as a job requirement.
 You can’t even apply to be a clerk if you are not Christian.
-Although religious institutions, especially non-profits are exempt from discrimination laws, are they except from moral laws?
+Although religious institutions, especially non-profits are exempt from discrimination laws, are they exempt from moral laws?
 What happens if there was no law?
-Would they just let non-Christians rot to death while they say keep saying they loving them or ask them to move to a non-Christian state?
+Would they just let non-Christians rot to death as they say they love them unconditionally or ask them to move to a non-Christian state?

-It is the intrinsic values of a society that is manifested in the behavior of its members, not the laws.
+It is the intrinsic values of a society that is manifested in the behavior of its members, not its laws.
 By law, U.S. citizens have free speech, but they all know very well that they can be fired from their job for calling a fat girl fat.
-Of course, the HR would come up with a vaguely presented corporate jibber jabber to cover it up.
+Human resources would come up with a vaguely presented corporate jibber-jabber to cover it up.

 If a society is intrinsically moral, it needs no laws whatsoever to establish any rights.
 It does not need any government at all, for people would naturally support their neighbors in their speech, traditions, and religions.
 This is how freedom emerges from within.
 Love your neighbors as yourself.
 Ever heard that one?
 Freedom is an emergent phenomenon, not an imposed one.
 So long freedom is imposed from the outside, it implies that society is intrinsically not free.
 There is only one kind of freedom.
 And it comes from within.
 The one that comes from a master is not freedom but fear.